itayhau/22.09.2019/Readme.md

-# requires nugget Microsoft.AspNet.WebApi.Cors
+# Requires nugget Microsoft.AspNet.WebApi.Cors

-# in postman choose - authorization, and fill in the Username + Password
+-- in postman choose - authorization, and fill in the Username + Password